-JURISDICTION LAW YEAR STATUS WHO REGULATED WHAT RELATIONSHIP WHICH FOREIGNERS WHAT ACTIVITY WHAT TYPE OF REGULATION PENALTIES RELEVANT LINKS 19.
-Kyrgyz Republic On Amending the Law of the Kyrgyz Republic on Noncommercial Organizations 2024 Enacted Nonprofits Funding Any foreigner Political activity Register as "foreign representative," reporting requirements, pass financial audit, new investigatory powers against all nonprofits Still to be set ("in compliance with legislation") ICNL analysis of proposal 20.
-Myanmar Proposal to Draft a Law on Foreign Orga- nizations and Interna- tional Organizations 2023 Proposal - committee constituted to draft law 21.
+JURISDICTION LAW YEAR STATUS WHO REGULATED WHAT RELATIONSHIP WHICH FOREIGNERS WHAT ACTIVITY WHAT TYPE OF REGULATION PENALTIES RELEVANT LINKS 20.
+Kyrgyz Republic On Amending the Law of the Kyrgyz Republic on Noncommercial Organizations 2024 Enacted Nonprofits Funding Any foreigner Political activity Register as "foreign representative," reporting requirements, pass financial audit, new investigatory powers against all nonprofits Still to be set ("in compliance with legislation") ICNL analysis of law; ICNL analysis of regulations 21.
+Montenegro Proposed Law on Foreign Agents 2024 Proposal 22.
+Myanmar Proposal to Draft a Law on Foreign Orga- nizations and Interna- tional Organizations 2023 Proposal - committee constituted to draft law 23.
 Nicaragua Foreign Agents Regulation Law N. 1040 (2020); Regulation for the Regulation, Supervision and Sanction of Foreign Agents, Ministerial Agreement N. 03 (2021) 2021 Enacted Any person or legal entity "Directly or indirectly" receive funding or work under "instruction, supervision, or control" Any foreigner Any activity, although exemptions for commercial activity Registration as "foreign agent" and prohibition on intervening on topics of internal or external policy or financing any type of organization, movement, or party involving internal political activities Fine of \$300 to \$500,000 to cancellation of legal personality of organization